 Developing U.S.-EU Links.
-Contacts between U.S. and EU officials - from the cabinet level to the working level - on police, judicial, and border control policy matters have increased substantially since September 11, 2001 and have played a crucial role in developing closer U.S.-EU ties.
+Contacts between U.S. and EU officials - from the cabinet level to the working level - on police, judicial, and border control policy matters have increased substantially since September 11, 2001, and have played a crucial role in developing closer U.S.-EU ties.
 The U.S. Departments of State, Justice, Homeland Security, and Treasury have been actively engaged in this process.
 The Secretary of State, U.S. Attorney General, and Secretary of Homeland Security meet at the ministerial level with their respective EU counterparts at least once a year, and a U.S.-EU working group of senior officials meets once every six months to discuss police and judicial cooperation against terrorism.
-Europol has posted two liaison officers in Washington, and the FBI will station a U.S. liaison officer in The Hague to work with the EU's Counterterrorism Task Force, housed in Europol.
-U.S. and EU officials have also worked to bring their respective terrorist lists closer together and have developed a regular dialogue on terrorist financing.
-The U.S. Secret Service will appoint a liaison to Europol to work on counterfeiting issues.
-In addition, the United States and the EU have established a high-level policy dialogue on border and transport security to discuss issues such as passenger data-sharing, cargo security, biometrics, visa policy, and sky marshals.3
+Europol has posted two liaison officers in Washington, and the United States has stationed an FBI liaison officer in The Hague, Netherlands to work with Europol on counterterrorism.
+U.S. and EU officials have also bridged many gaps in their respective terrorist lists and have developed a regular dialogue on terrorist financing.
+A

+U.S. Secret Service liaison posted in The Hague works with Europol on counterfeiting issues.
+In addition, the United States and the EU have established a high-level policy dialogue on border and transport security to discuss issues such as passenger data-sharing, cargo security, biometrics, visa policy, and sky marshals.